-Second part of the exhibition Hiccup, Re Gallery, MOCAK
+Second part of the exhibition Hiccup, Re Gallery, MOCAK, Cracow, PL, 2015

 It all started a few years ago the day I met, by cause of the book The Courtesan and the Chicks, or a Crooked Mirror of Passionate Action, or A Study of Chaos/The Treaty about life of artist Krzysztof Niemczyk for the Bene t of Young, Krzystof Niemczyk himself.

 ...Around one and half years ago while looking through a family album of my childhood I came across a picture.
 It’s me and my cousin in it.
-This photo is dated on 1997; I was 10 years-old then.
-I’m standing on the Main Square in Krakow, right by a fountain.
+This photo is dated on 1997; I was 10 years old then.
+I’m standing on the Main Square in Cracow, right by a fountain.
 In that moment a picture of naked Niemczyk taking a bath in the fountain automatically came to my mind.
 It’s actually His ass being portrayed as it faces the camera.

 At the time I was exploring Niemczyk, I came back to the documentation of His action in the fountain and the picture from my family archives.
 The fountain that physically connected us didn’t exist anymore.
 It was removed from the Main Square.
 It was designed by prof. Wiktor Zin and was a memorial of the Main Square renovation in 1962- 1964.